Decentraland-DAO/wiki-adv/(Drafting) Modeling Wearables.md

 image

-Before next steps, make sure that your model follows shapes and silhouette of Avatar Base Mesh and reference image.
+Before next steps make sure to correct shapes/silhouette according to reference image.

 Select Arm, Sleeve, Neck, Zip-Up polygons and split them in areas as on reference image